AllyxPally/PortfolioProject1-yoga/README.md

 ![Screenshot of sign up section](/assets/images/Screenshot5.png)

-Opening Hours
+* Opening Hours

 The opening hours section cleary shows the user when Mindful Moves is open.

 ![Screenshot of opening hours section](/assets/images/Screenshot6.png)

-Footer
+* Footer
+  - The footer contains social media links to Facebook, Instagram and Twitter

 ![Screenshot of footer](/assets/images/Screenshot7.png)

 ## Testing

-I tested that this page works in different browsers: Firefox, Chrome.
+* I tested that this page works in different browsers: Firefox, Chrome.

-I have confirmed that the form works, it requires entries in every field and will only accept an email in the email field and the submit button works.
+* I have confirmed that the form works, it requires entries in every field and will only accept an email in the email field and the submit button works.

+* I have confirmed that the project is responsive and looks good on diffrent screen sizes using devtools.

+* I have confirmed that the navigation, about us, sign up, opening hours and footer is easy to understand.

 ### Bugs